dnidever/agespec/docs/index.rst

    contain the root `toctree` directive.

 **********
-Doppler
+AGESpec
 **********

 Introduction
 ============
-|Doppler| [#f1]_ is a general-purpose stellar radial velocity determination software.
+|AGESpec| [#f1]_ is a general-purpose stellar radial velocity determination software.
 It uses a forward-modeling approach, convolving a
 model spectrum to the resolution or Line Spread Function (LSF) of the observed spectrum.  |Doppler| can be used with a high-resolution model of the `The Cannon <https://github.com/andycasey/AnniesLasso>`_ (`Casey et al. 2016 <https://ui.adsabs.harvard.edu/abs/2016arXiv160303040C/abstract>`_) and also of `The Payne <https://github.com/tingyuansen/The_Payne>`_ (`Ting et al. 2019 <https://ui.adsabs.harvard.edu/abs/2019ApJ...879...69T/abstract>`_),